zeitlings/alfred-devonthink/README.md

 <img src="assets/previews/dvn-hotkey-dt3-selection.png" width="564px"/>
 <img src="assets/previews/dvn-import.png" width="564px"/>

 The most recently used import location is remembered for quick access.
-The amount of remembered import locations can be defined with the (hidden) environment variable `import_mem`.
+The number of remembered import locations can be defined in the Wokflow Configuration.

 ### Buffered Records